A paradigm of spontaneous marginal phase transition at finite temperature in one-dimensional ladder Ising models: A minimal model

+For clarity, we focus the presentation on the trimer-rung ladder that has only one decorated spin per rung in this section.
+The spin trimer (Fig.~\ref{Fig:model}b) or equivalently triangular (Fig.~\ref{Fig:model}a; hence the source of frustration is more obvious) represents the simplest form of frustration.
+The model is defined as

 where $\sigma_{i,m}=\pm 1$ denotes the spins on the $m$th site of the $i$th rung of the ladder and $\sigma_{N+1,m}\equiv\sigma_{1,m}$ (i.e., the periodic boundary condition). $N$ is the total number of the rungs and we are interested in the thermodynamical limit $N\to\infty$.
-Each rung has three sites with $m=1,2$ on the two legs and $m=3$ at the middle of the rung (Fig.~1b). $J$ is the nearest-neighbor interaction along the legs, $J''$ the interaction that directly couples the two legs, and $J'$ the interaction that couples the middle spin to the two outer spins ($J'=0$ reduces the system to the ordinary 2-leg ladder).
-The parameter space for strong frustration can be estimated from the $J=0$ limit, in which the system is reduced to decoupled trimers or triangles: $J''<0$ (Rule \#2) and $|J'|\approx |J''|$.
+Each rung has three sites with $m=1,2$ on the two legs (referred to as the \emph{parent} sites) and $m=3$ decorated at the middle (referred to as the \emph{child} site) of the rung; so a rung is also called a \emph{household} for ease of memory. $J$ is the nearest-neighbor interaction along the legs, $J''$ the interaction that directly couples the two legs, and $J'$ the interaction that couples the child spin to the two parent spins ($J'=0$ reduces the system to the ordinary 2-leg ladder); $J'$ and $J''$ are intra-household.
+The parameter space for strong frustration can be estimated from the $J=0$ limit, in which the system is reduced to decoupled trimers or triangles: $J''<0$ (antiferromagnetic interaction) and $|J'|\approx |J''|$.
 In the following, the frustration is parameterized by

-The smaller the magnitude of $\alpha$, the stronger the frustration.
-To be complete, $B$ is the external magnetic field, $\mu_\mathrm{B}$ the Born magneton, and $g_{m}$ the Land\'{e} $g$-factors.
-However, they are irrelevant in this paper, as we are interested in spontaneous phase transitions at $B=0$.

-This model can be solved exactly by using the transfer matrix method~\cite{Baxter_book_Ising,Mejdani_Ising_ladder}.
-An elegant form of the largest eigenvalue of the $8 \times 8$ transfer matrix, or the $4 \times 4$ transfer matrix by summing out the middle spins, is given by (c.f., the Method section)